mritogether/mritogether.github.io/21m/howto.md

 ---
-title: Attendance howto (MRITogether 2021)
+title: Attendance howto
 layout: default
+year: 2021
 ---

 # How to access the MRI Together Zoom conference: tutorials and resources